mikaelhg/modern-mainstream-web-example/README.md

 prototype of the minimum viable product, or something equivalent, which allows them to specify the most elementary aspects of the interface between the backend and the frontend.

-After that, the backend developers should create a mock interface with static data pulled from JSON / YAML files provided by the frontend developers, while the frontend developers create simple browser-based integration tests for accessing the mock backend.
+After that, the backend developers should create a mock API with static data pulled from JSON / YAML files, while the frontend developers create simple browser-based integration tests for accessing the mock backend.

 After that, the development will begin in earnest, and iteration can start.

 The developers should use [IntelliJ IDEA](https://www.jetbrains.com/idea/), which has good support for all of the elements used in this example, and can be licensed on a monthly basis.

-Developers use Docker on their laptops, which should be relatively beefy, to run the various infrastructure components locally.
+Developers use Docker Compose to run a complete environment on their laptops.

 If you genuinely can't afford the commercial version of IDEA, get the free community version of IDEA for backend development, and use [VS Code](https://code.visualstudio.com/)